Entritarus/hw_chaos/report/report.typ

   C_2 (dif V_C_2) / (dif t) = I_0 + I_L - I_D
 ) $ <system>

-Which is then presented in a more convinient form for simulation in @eq @vilnius-osc-origin.
+Which is then presented in a more convinient form for simulation in @eq.
+Note that exponent function is involved.

 $ cases(
   accent(x, dot) = y,